 Here, we outline five ‘action items’ for implementing the research agenda to maximize benefits to the science-policy community.
+This agenda is intended to guide knowledge production, but does not outline the full process of informing policy; that important process needs additional consideration beyond the scope of this article.

 Collaborate and connect

-Scientists, policy makers and communities worldwide must continue to engage with one another at all stages of biodiversity assessments – and at all stages of our proposed action agenda.
+We must convene and support collaborations and knowledge development that reflects all the ways people know and interact with biodiversity.
+The action item required here is to come together in workshops, discussions and teams to identify priorities at local, regional and global scales that reflect the depth and diversity of how humans and biodiversity are co-dependent.
+We must take the time to listen and learn from each other, and build from these conversations to the observation and solutions programs we call for.
+Scientists, policy makers, industries and communities worldwide must collaborate all stages of biodiversity change assessments – and at all stages of our proposed action agenda.
 People serving as observers, knowledge keepers and knowledge users, as ecosystem service beneficiaries and decision makers play critical roles in the actual B-E-H feedback cycles, because assessment and management are part of the cycles!
 Scientific and science-policy collaborations in biodiversity research should strive for cultural, geographic, political and ethnic diversity among researchers and within research projects (90).
-Strengthening these collaborations, especially with historically underrepresented communities, will require specific investment of time, resources and financial support.
 We can build on existing science-community partnerships and extending these into biodiversity observation and assessment networks (91).
 Doing so will result in an inclusion of a broader range of knowledge systems and perceptions of human-biodiversity interactions (90), benefitting an understanding of feedbacks that is both globally and locally relevant worldwide.

-Develop multi-scale models of the biosphere.
+Build and sustain multi-scale models to develop and revise scenarios of biosphere change.